TToasterr/Everything/Random Testing/README.md

 ### 1200% Accurate Human Sim
 Takes the words from words.py and tried to make coherent english with them.

+### Battleship
+A simple battleship game, for computer science.

 ---

 ## Files